xjasonlyu/xjasonlyu.github.io/content/about.md

 title: About Me
 ---

-I am an incoming M.Eng. student of Computing and Software at [McMaster University](https://mcmaster.ca/).
+I am a M.Eng. student of Computing and Software (CAS) at [McMaster University](https://mcmaster.ca/).
 Previously, I obtained my bachelor’s degree in Network Engineering from [Hangzhou Dianzi University](https://www.hdu.edu.cn/).

 As a passionate open-source developer, I am always eager to be part of the vibrant open-source community.
 My interest extends beyond technology and into a variety of areas.
 My primary areas of interests include networking, software engineering, computer systems, microservices, and cloud computing.
 I am always exploring new technologies and keeping up to date with the latest advancements in these fields.